XMAMan/SmallSI/readme.md

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/Sequentiell_Impulses_Equations_of_Planes.png" width="439" height="240" />

 You start on $V_1$.
 Applying the first impulse for constraint 1 which will correct the velocity-values from the two associated bodys for this constraint.
-Then you use the corrected velocitys which is the V in formula (4) use the impulse from constraint 2.
+Then you use the corrected velocitys which is the V in formula (4) and use the impulse from constraint 2.

 If you want to use formula (4) then you have to calculate $\frac{1}{J \cdot M^{-1} \cdot J^T}$.
 This term is called effective Mass.
 For the normal constraint the calculation from the $J \cdot M^{-1} \cdot J^T$-term is: